crestonbunch/blog/content/post/music-recommendations/index.md

    to predict their distance in the all-pairs shortest path matrix.
    ![embedding network](./embeddings.png)

-2. Compression whereby I train a neural network to learn the identify function by 'compressing' the vector into a lower-dimensional space and then decompressing it back into its original space.
+2. Compression whereby I train a neural network to learn the identity function by 'compressing' the vector into a lower-dimensional space and then decompressing it back into its original space.
 Then I run only the 'compress' step over every vector and store the results.